TanStack/ranger/docs/quick-start.md

 title: Quick Start
 ---

-If you're feeling impatient and prefer to skip all of our wonderful documentation, here is the bare minimum to get going with TanStack Router.
+If you're feeling impatient and prefer to skip all of our wonderful documentation, here is the bare minimum to get going with TanStack Ranger.
 We'll use React for this example, but the same principles apply to other frameworks.

 ```tsx
 import React from 'react'